kopsha/python-1o1/docs/exceptions.rst

     Hello, world!

 Let us see a few more common exceptions before we learn how to raise and handle them.
-We'll try to open the `x-files.txt` and read it.
+We'll try to open the **"x-files.txt"** and read it.
 This will be exciting to read.

 .. code-block:: python

     with open("x-files.txt") as textfile:
         the_truth = textfile.read()
     print(the_truth)